Where is the best place to buy property in Lisbon?

 What is it like to live in Lapa and Santos?

-Located to the west of the city center, the neighborhoods of Lapa and Santos are quieter and more residential than other areas in central Lisbon.
-This is a good spot to pick if you’re looking to live in a historical neighborhood, without all the noise and bustle of Baixa or Bairro Alto.
-In recent years Santos has become an increasingly attractive area to live in among young, international professionals.
-At the same time a number of cafes and restaurants have opened up in the area, making it an even more interesting place to live.
+Located west of the city center, buying property in Lisbon neighborhoods of Lapa and Santos are quieter and more residential.
+If you want to live in a historical neighborhood without all the noise and bustle of Baixa or Bairro Alto, this is a good spot to pick.
+In recent years, Santos has become an increasingly attractive area among young international professionals, making it one of the best neighborhoods in Lisbon.

 Property prices in Lapa and Santos

-Property prices in Lapa and Santos (both in the Estrela neighborhood) cost on average €5,670 per m².
+Property prices in Lapa and Santos (both in the Estrela neighborhood), cost on average, €5,670 per m².

 Advantages of living in Lapa and Santos